shawn-grant/caribbean-microsoft-internship/README.md

 - [Software Engineer (Full-time)](https://jobs.careers.microsoft.com/global/en/job/1747253)

 Applications are done on the Microsoft Careers page.
 Internship roles typically open around October to March each year.
 As of writing, not all roles are officially open to the Caribbean, only the ones above.
+> NB: There are hundreds of available spots for each role.

 ### Requirements
 - Be in university, pursuing a bachelors or masters